Covid-19 vaccine unlikely to be available this year despite UK trials starting

 “That will inevitably mean that there will be, at each time, more coronavirus cases.
 And we just have to accept that,” the committee’s treasurer told the paper.

-The lockdown measures are due to next be reviewed on May 7 and Health Secretary Matt Hancock, in an indication the lockdown will be eased then, said he was preparing to ramp up contact tracing on a “large scale” as a way of keeping the virus under control.
+The lockdown measures are due to next be reviewed on May 7.
+Health Secretary Matt Hancock told the Commons he was preparing to ramp up contact tracing on a “large scale” as a way of keeping the virus under control once lockdown measures are eased.

 All participants will provide a nose and throat swab to test for whether or not they currently have the virus, while adults in some 1,000 of the households will provide a blood sample to find out what proportion of the population has developed antibodies to Covid-19.